-In NEI 13-02, Revision 1, endorsed, in part, by JLD-ISG-2015-01, it states that SAWM will lead to an HCVS Stable State for the drywell and wetwell for at least 7 days from the start of the ELAP as shown in Figures C-2 through C-6 of the guidance document.
-Figures C-2 through C-6 of NEI 13-02, Revision 1, which are based on a representative BWR-4 with Mark I containment using Modular Accident Analysis Program [MAAP] 5.02, demonstrate that SAWA and SAWM in conjunction with the wetwell vent, can stabilize containment parameters and prevent containment failure even with a delay in water injection that results in core debris breaching the reactor vessel for the representative plant.
+In NEI 13-02, Revision 1, endorsed, in part, by JLD-ISG-2015-01 it states that SAWM will lead to an HCVS Stable State for the drywell and wetwell for at least 7 days from the start of the ELAP as shown in Figures C-2 through C-6 of the guidance document.
+Figures C-2 through C-6 of NEI 13-02, Revision 1, which are based on a representative BWR-4 with Mark I containment using MAAP 5.02, demonstrate that SAWA and SAWM in conjunction with the wetwell vent, can stabilize containment parameters and prevent containment failure even with a delay in water injection that results in core debris breaching the reactor vessel for the representative plant.
 In addition, the wetwell vent is effective in removing non-condensable gases from containment, including any hydrogen generated by the core oxidation and the core-concrete interaction.
-The licensee states in the OIP that Limerick is bounded by the evaluations performed in Boiling Water Reactor Owners Group TP-15-011 and representative of the reference plant in guidance document NEI 13-02 figures C-2 through C-6.
-The licensee did not provide a description of how Limerick is bounded by the reference plant analysis; therefore the staff has not completed its review.
+The licensee states in its OIP that BSEP is performing a site-specific evaluation, as discussed above in Section 3.3.2.2, which will demonstrate acceptable performance comparable to the reference plant in guidance document NEI 13-02 figures C-2 through C-6.